 Protesters back on Caracas streets as death toll rises

+A student returns a tear gas canister fired by police at student protesters outside the Central University of Venezuela in Caracas Students have battled tear gas-throwing police in demonstrations across Venezuela's capital as a two-month-old protest movement that shows no signs of letting up claimed more lives.
 Students have battled tear gas-throwing police in demonstrations across Venezuela's capital as a two-month-old protest movement that shows no signs of letting up claimed more lives.
-Soldiers sprayed hundreds of protesters with tear gas at the Central University of Venezuela, with medics in gas masks attending to students with bloodied faces and limbs.

 Discussions